tkdguy85/windborne-test/README.md

 ## Project spin up stuffs

+npm run dev

 ## Initial Setup

-Phase 0 - Dry run (probably locally): spin up and spit out data and see what else comes to mind.
+~~Phase 0 - Dry run (probably locally): spin up and spit out data and see what else comes to mind.~~

-Phase 1 - Setup simple React FE interface that'll list the first n number of balloons (maybe 10 to start)
+~~Phase 1 - Setup simple React FE interface that'll list the first n number of balloons (maybe 10 to start)~~

-Phase 2 - Probably using [Leaflet](https://leafletjs.com/), plot out balloon locations on a map via a pin.
+Phase 2a - Probably using [Leaflet](https://leafletjs.com/), plot out balloon locations on a map via a pin.
 Additionally, have maybe a line plot that can show each balloons altitude readings over time.

+Phase 2b - Update balloon information to show tracking info overtime (i.e. distance traveled from one reading to another, current trending direction, altitude changes, etc.)

 ### Broader Picture